New factorization theory for heavy quarkonium production and decay: Soft gluon factorization

-Proof of SGF is equivalent to the proof of NRQCD factorization to all orders in velocity expansion.
-The most dangerous diagram that may ruin the factorization is the elastic scattering between $Q\bar Q$ pair and hard jets by exchanging gluons \cite{machao}, the kinematic region of these exchanged gluons are called ``Glauber" region in literature.
-We find that IR divergence from the ``Glauber'' region at one-loop order is purely imaginary, which cancels with the contribution from its complex conjugate diagram \cite{machao}.
-Therefore, SGF is proven to hold at one-loop order.
-Having two-loop studies of NRQCD factorization~\cite{Nayak:2005rt,Nayak:2005rw,Nayak:2006fm}, it is hopeful that SGF may also hold to two-loop order, which however still needs further examination.
+The above proposed SGF is only a conjecture, and we cannot provide an all order proof at present.
+The most dangerous interaction that may ruin the factorization is the elastic scattering between the $Q\bar Q$ pair and hard jets by exchanging gluons, the kinematic region of these exchanged gluons are called ``Glauber" region in literature.
+We find that IR divergence from the ``Glauber'' region at one-loop order is purely imaginary, which cancels with the contribution from its complex conjugate diagram.
+Therefore, SGF holds at one-loop order.
+Thanks to the two-loop study of infrared divergences of quarkonium production~\cite{Nayak:2005rt,Nayak:2005rw,Nayak:2006fm}, it is hopeful that SGF may also hold to two-loop order, which however still needs further examination.

-{\it \textbf{Simplification}---}Although the factorization formula in Eq.~\eqref{eq:fac4d} is rigorous and accurate, it is hard to use in practice because of its complication.
-Especially, determining many four dimensional nonperturbative functions by experimental data is almost impossible.
-Therefore, we will do further expansions to simplify the SGF formula, but keep its rigorousness untouched.
-All of our expansions are well motivated, and their convergences will be tested in the next section.
-Although we will only give explicit form of leading contribution for each expansion, higher order contributions can also be systematically worked out.